avipars/ImageConverter/README.md

 * And has a button to check the hash in VirusTotal, if you click the button it will open the site with your SHA256 file hash in the browser

-* Upon clicking "open in VirusTotal": It will send ONLY the SHA256 hash to them (no files, or any other data)
+  - Upon clicking "open in VirusTotal": It will send ONLY the SHA256 hash to them (no files, or any other data)

+## Dependencies:

+* Uses WPF, .Net 7.0, Masgisk (for image conversions)

+* NAudio.MediaFoundation (for audio conversions)

+They are bundled in with the portable executable